This Is That Productions: History

 In both 2007 & 2008, the This Is That producer team were named to The Hollywood Reporter's Indie Power List.

 This Is That completed production on Adventureland, by writer/director Greg Mottola (Superbad), which stars Jesse Eisenberg, Kristen Stewart, Ryan Reynolds, and Bill Hader.
 The film, a joint effort for Miramax and Sidney Kimmel Entertainment, was released in 2009 and earned award nominations at three festivals.

 With at least two films being released each year since their creation in 2004, This Is That also made, in association with Likely Story and This Is That's former partner Anthony Bregman, Carriers, written and directed by brothers Alex and David Pastor, and Sleep Dealer, a Spanish-language science-fiction romance from writer-director Alex Rivera that won the Best Screenplay award at the 2008 Sundance Film Festival.

-Closing
+Closure

-The company closed its doors in 2012 after having the No. 1 film at the US box office (The American) and the first film to sell that year at the Toronto International Film Festival (Super).
+The company closed its doors in 2010 after having the No. 1 film at the US box office (The American) and the first film to sell that year at the Toronto International Film Festival (Super).